 Liveweight loss and recovery in cattle

 Pasture type and season affect the percentage of gut fill, with fill increasing as feed quality and palatability decline.
-Cattle that graze on pasture, or are fed roughage, have a higher percentage of their liveweight as gut fill than those on a grain diet, and lose liveweight at a faster rate.
-Gut fill of cattle on grain diets decreases as the proportion of grain in their diet, and the length of time on grain increase.
+Cattle that graze on pasture, or are fed roughage, have a higher percentage of their liveweight as gut fill than those on a grain diet.
+As such, these animals lose liveweight at a faster rate when off feed and water.
+Gut fill of cattle on grain diets decreases as the proportion of grain in their diet, and the length of time on grain, increases.

-Rates of liveweight loss are measured relative to initial liveweight.
-Cattle lose liveweight most rapidly during the first 12 hours without feed and water, after which the rate of loss slows progressively.
-This means that much of the total loss in liveweight usually occurs before animals leave the property, particularly if they are mustered well in advance of transporting.
-If animals are not offered feed and water they will continue to lose liveweight, at a decreasing rate.
+The rate of liveweight loss is measured relative to initial liveweight.
+Cattle lose weight most rapidly during the first 12 hours without feed and water.
+After this, the rate of loss slows progressively.
+This means that much of the loss usually occurs before animals leave the property, particularly, if they are mustered well in advance of transportation.
+Cattle will continue to lose weight if not offered feed and water.

 The general weight loss pattern to 72 hours is shown in Table 1.
 This pattern is similar for cattle that have access to water but not to feed.